Skip to main content

 *Winter programming is weather dependent and monthly subjects may vary according to weather*

 What stories do animals leave behind?
-Your child will search for these clues hiking on the trails and use them as inspiration to create their own story!
+Your child will search for clues, tracks, and traces while hiking on the trails and use them as inspiration to create their own story!

-Did you know that the White Tailed Deer is Wisconsin’s fastest land mammal?
-Together, we will use what we learned in the previous month to search the trails for signs of this animal, and potentially spot this active creature.
+Did you know that the White-tailed Deer is Wisconsin’s fastest land mammal?
+Together, we will use what we learned in the previous month to search the trails for signs of and potentially spot this active winter animal.

-What makes some animals better adapted to surviving the harsh Wisconsin winters?
+What makes some animals better adapted to surviving the harsh Wisconsin winters than others?
 Through meeting a few of the Center’s educational ambassadors, as well as searching for animals on the trails, students will learn how a variety of native animals survive winter’s frigid temperatures.

 Spring

 What parts of the maple tree make sap?
-Together, we will discover what’s underneath the bark of this tree species and learn about the process that results in a sweet treat that we’ll be able to sample!
+Together, we will discover what’s within the leaves of this tree species and learn about the scientific process that results in a sweet treat that we’ll be able to sample!

 With the weather warming up, which birds are migrating back to Wisconsin?
-Students will meet one of our birds of prey and practice using binoculars outside to find our feathered friends!
+Students will uncover the secrets behind one of nature’s most magnificent journeys, then using binoculars outside will set out to find our feathered friends!

 How are rocks formed?
-What forces of nature can move rocks from place to place?
-How can we classify rocks?
-We will visit Lake Michigan to discover three groups of rocks and so much more!
+What forces of nature can change them?
+And how can we classify them?
+Learners will visit Lake Michigan to discover three groups of rocks, what sets them apart, and how they found their way to our beach.

 Pricing & Registration